 Sometimes I’m perfectly happy to play a game of Qwirkle per the Bored Jar, but other times I just need the girl to entertain herself while I get something else done.

 So for the activities that she can’t do on her own, we added a star on the popsicle stick.
-Before Abby draws a stick, she asks whether we can do something with her.
+Before she draws a stick, she asks whether we can do something with her.
 And if not, she knows to keep pulling sticks until she finds one without a star.

 Or Just Forget the Popsicle Sticks